WouterJansen/PRDemoStatsParser/README.md

 ```
 * A ```config.json``` in the _input_ folder with (see format below):
     * The path to your pr_repo (used by ```generateInput.py```, see below).
     * The path to your web-folder where the data is used.
-Setting this value allows for automatic copying of the data folder to this path.
+Setting this allows for automatic copying of the data folder to this path.
     * information on which servers and their corresponding URLs to look for PRDemo download links.
 It can also be to a JSON where it uses a crawler to find the download links.
 See example link in code below.
 ```javascript
 {